Skip to content

 Yunnan off-the-beaten-track: Maidichong Village (麦地冲村), in Yiliang

-Check out my travel guide as I explore Maidichong village (麦地冲村) in Yiliang county, Yunnan.
+Check out my travel guide as I explore Maidichong village (麦地冲村) in Yiliang County, Yunnan.

 Panoramic view of the Maidichong village

-I visited Yiliang county not long ago.
+I visited Yiliang County not long ago.
 During that trip, I had the chance to attend a Yi festival, see how the local Baohong tea is picked and processed, and taste the famous Yiliang Roast duck.
 Quite a memorable trip!

-If you are looking for things to do on a day trip from Kunming, I definitely recommend visiting Yiliang, especially if you want to experience a bit of rural life in Yunnan without spending 8 or 9 hours on a bus.
+If you are looking for things to do on a day trip from Kunming, I recommend visiting Yiliang, especially if you want to experience a bit of rural life in Yunnan without spending 8 or 9 hours on a bus.

 What’s up with all those coloured rice in China?